learn-co-students/ruby-methods-readme-ruby-intro-000/README.md

 end
 ```

-Save your file and run it with `ruby greeting.rb`.
+Save your file and run it with.
 You'll see:

 ```bash
 $ ruby greeting.rb